Jaime-Iglesias/exchange/README.md

 # Running this project
   Currently this project can only be executed in local.

-  1. Setup Ganache
+  1. Setup Ganache at 127.0.0.1:7545
-  2. execute truffle migrate
+  2. Deploy the contracts by executing truffle migrate
   3. npm start on the client folder.

 # Technology